God Calls Work Good

-As I travel into the financial district of London today to speak at an investment bank, I am writing to you from the train.
-I am giving thanks for the Christians who work in these spaces.
-There can be an unhealthy tendency among Christians to think of “Christian work” as superior to “secular work.”
-I have met so many people who feel disappointed that God didn’t call them to full-time ministry, and this feeling largely comes down to their beliefs about what work is.
+Dear Jo, God calls work good across all our daily tasks.
+As I travel into London’s financial district today to speak at an investment bank, I am writing to you from the train, giving thanks for the Christians who serve in these spaces.
+There is often an unhealthy tendency to view “Christian work” as superior to “secular work.”
+I have met many people who feel disappointed that God did not call them to full-time ministry, a sentiment that largely stems from a misunderstanding of what work truly is.

-At the same time, the broader cultural narrative about work subjects us to another pressure.
-Does the work I do provide significant financial benefit to me, and does it confer a level of status on me according to cultural values?
-Is my work respectable and profitable?
-Those in full-time Christian ministry will often answer no to those questions.
-Whether we feel we are missing out because we are doing “secular work” or because we are in “Christian work,” most of us will at some point have feelings of inadequacy.
+Simultaneously, the broader cultural narrative subjects us to a different kind of pressure.
+We often ask: Does my work provide significant financial benefit or confer a level of status according to societal values?
+Is my career respectable and profitable?
+Those in full-time Christian ministry will often answer no to these questions.
+Whether we feel we are missing out because we are doing “secular work” or because we are in “Christian ministry,” most of us will encounter feelings of inadequacy.

 I believe this uncertainty about the value of our work is a profound question of our age, because it strikes at the heart of human purpose and identity.
 On a practical level, our work is what we will spend a very large number of waking hours doing.
 It really matters.
 Scripture speaks to the ache within each of us, wherever we find ourselves, with regard to our work.